InaKrapp/inakrapp.github.io/content/publication/preprint/index.md

 publication: ""
 publication_short: ""

-abstract: This paper evaluates the effect of energy partnerships, political dialogue forums on energy issues, on the trade between Germany and its partner states.
+abstract: This paper evaluates the effect of energy partnerships, political dialogue forums on energy issues, on the trade between Germany and its partner states.

 # Summary.
 An optional shortened abstract.
-summary: This paper evaluates the effect of energy partnerships, political dialogue forums on energy issues, on the trade between Germany and its partner states.
+summary: This paper evaluates the effect of energy partnerships, political dialogue forums on energy issues, on the trade between Germany and its partner states.

 tags:
 - How do German energy partnerships affect trade?